Contextual Bandits with Similarity Information: Introduction

 \section{Introduction}

 In a multi-armed bandit problem (henceforth, ``multi-armed bandit" will be abbreviated as MAB), an algorithm is presented with a sequence of trials.
 In each round, the algorithm chooses one alternative from a set of alternatives (\emph{arms}) based on the past history, and receives the payoff associated with this alternative.
 The goal is to maximize the total payoff of the chosen arms.
-The MAB setting has been introduced in 1952 by Robbins~\cite{Robbins1952} and studied intensively since then in Operations Research, Economics and Computer Science, e.g. see~\cite{Berry-book,Gittins-book,CesaBL-book,Bergemann-survey06}.
-This setting is used to model the trade-off between exploration and exploitation, a crucial issue in sequential decision-making under uncertainty.
+The MAB setting has been introduced in 1952 in~\cite{Robbins1952} and studied intensively since then in Operations Research, Economics and Computer Science.
+This setting is a clean model for the exploration-exploitation trade-off, a crucial issue in sequential decision-making under uncertainty.

 One standard way to evaluate the performance of a bandit algorithm is {\it regret}, defined as the difference between the expected payoff of an optimal arm and that of the algorithm.
-By now the MAB problem with a small finite set of arms is quite well understood (e.g. see~\cite{Lai-Robbins-85,bandits-exp3,bandits-ucb1}).
+By now the MAB problem with a small finite set of arms is quite well understood, e.g. see~\citet{Lai-Robbins-85,bandits-exp3,bandits-ucb1}.
 However, if the arms set is exponentially or infinitely large, the problem becomes intractable unless we make further assumptions about the problem instance.
 Essentially, a bandit algorithm needs to find a needle in a haystack; for each algorithm there are inputs on which it performs as badly as random guessing.